40 Things I Wish I Could Tell My Younger Self

 Courtesy Adrian Dolo

 “As an adult, I understand the importance of savings; as a kid, I loved blowing my cash.
 I wish I could tell my younger self to save most of the money I got from birthdays and other gifts and put it in a savings account.
-After it has compounded after five to seven years then I would be able to use it to invest into all the dreams and ideas I had when I was younger.
-A savings account means you don’t need help from others to achieve your dreams and no one will ever believe your dreams as much as you—at least until it becomes reality.” —Adrian Dolo, entrepreneur and host of the podcast Hipster: The Mid-Night Hour
+After it has compounded after five to seven years then I would be able to use it to invest in all the dreams and ideas I had when I was younger.
+A savings account means you don’t need help from others to achieve your dreams and no one will ever believe your dreams as much as you—at least until it becomes reality.” —Adrian Dolo, entrepreneur and host of the podcast Hipster: The Mid-Night Hour.
+Steal these tips about saving money from the world’s most successful people.

 Don’t compare yourself to others, your journey is your journey